sourcegraph/sourcegraph-public-snapshot/docker-images/syntax-highlighter/crates/syntax-analysis/README.md

 ## Locals

-[`src/locals.rs`](src/locals.rs) implements an evaluator for our [tree-sitter query] based DSL to label local definitions and references for various programming languages using purely syntactic information.
+[`src/locals.rs`](src/locals.rs) implements an evaluator for our [tree-sitter query] based DSL to label the following occurrences:

+- local definitions
+- local references
+- non-local references

+for various programming languages using purely syntactic information.
 This data is used to enable fast and lightweight file-local navigation in the blob view.

 Queries describing the local binding structure of various programming languages are maintained in `queries/*/scip-locals.scm`.